-SUMMER 2018 LEGAL INTERNSHIP OPPORTUNITY
+FALL 2018/SPRING 2019 LEGAL INTERNSHIP OPPORTUNITY

 American Civil Liberties Union Foundation

-The Lesbian Gay Bisexual Transgender and HIV Project of the ACLU’s National Office in New York City seek legal interns for the Summer of 2018.
+The Disability Rights Program of the ACLU’s National Office inSan Francisco seeks applicants for its Fall 2018 Legal Internship.
 A stipend is available for those students who do not receive outside funding and/or course credit.
-Arrangements can also be made with the student’s law school for work/study stipends or course credit.
+Arrangements can be made with the student’s school for a work/study stipend or course credit.

 ROLES AND RESPONSIBILITIES

-- Conducting factual and legal research related to ongoing litigation.
+- Conducting legal and policy research

-- Researching prospects for new litigation, including both factual and legal claims.
+- Researching prospects for new litigation, including both factual and legal claims

-- Researching and drafting materials for public education.
+- Researching and drafting materials for public education

 DESIRED EXPERIENCE AND QUALIFICATIONS

-- Excellent research, writing, analytical and communication skills.
+- Excellent research, writing and communication skills

-- The initiative to see projects through to completion.
+- The initiative to see projects through to completion